The user stats page on eToro is probably the most important page you need to look at in order to make a copy decision.

 eToro is a social investment network, and its strength is in the wisdom of the crowd.
 It’s important to learn what the community thinks about an investor, not only in terms of discussions, but in terms of actual investments.

 A new element we’re introducing in this card is the Copy AUM, a figure that represents how much money is currently allocated to copying the investor.
-This is actually the sum of all of the funds copiers have invested in this trader, shown in ranges of: under $50K, $50K-$100K, $100K-$300K and over $300K.
+This is actually the sum of all of the funds copiers have invested in this trader.

-We’ve covered performance, risk and copiers, but it’s also important to learn how this investor achieved the above results.
+We’ve covered performance, risk and copiers, but it’s also important to learn how this trader achieved the above results.
 The trading card shows important information about the user’s trading history and investment style.

 The upper part of the card shows total trades and profitability (along with average profit and loss) as well as the portfolio distribution shown as a colored bar.